 You have probably heard the ads for Lumosity’s “brain training” program claiming that playing their computer games “benefits everyone”.
-They stated playing their games 10 -15 minutes a couple of times a week could improve memory, protect against dementia and Alzheimer’s disease, improve attention and focus, boost school, work and athletic performance as well as reduce the negative effects of medical and mental health conditions.
+They state that playing their games 10 -15 minutes a couple of times a week could improve memory, protect against dementia and Alzheimer’s disease, improve attention and focus, boost school, work, and athletic performance as well as reduce the negative effects of medical and mental health conditions.

 In January 2016 the U.S. Federal Trade Commission imposed a multi-million dollar fine on Lumos Labs, the parent company of Lumosity, for “false or deceptive representations”.
 FTC Commissioner Julie Brill cautioned that companies should not overstate the benefits of products or imply that using these products can “transfer to real-world benefits”.

 This is clearly not the kind of quick, easy, one-size-fits-all fix touted by “brain training” products.
 But how do the elements represented by the stool’s legs actually work to produce results?
-How can parents use the three-legged stool analogy to select an intervention that will produce “real world” reading, spelling and writing results for their struggling student?
+How can parents use the three-legged stool analogy to select an intervention that will produce “real world” reading, spelling, and writing results for their struggling students?

 Sandie is a speech-language pathologist with more than 30 years of experience in the private practice sector.
 She is Visiting Assistant Professor of Communication Sciences & Disorders at University of North Carolina Greensboro, and founder/owner of the Language & Learning Clinic, PLLC, a private practice in Elkin, NC, and Greensboro, NC, specializing in communication disorders, including disorders of reading and written language.